dxcamps/DLI_RoboWorkshop_1/tx1/readme.md

 1. Install the JetPack for L4T 2.3.1 by following the instructions in the [Installation Guide](http://docs.nvidia.com/jetpack-l4t/index.html#developertools/mobile/jetpack/l4t/2.3/jetpack_l4t_install.htm) .  _Make sure to include the all of the steps under "**For Jetson TX1 64Bit**"_

+1. Once the JetPack installation is complete, you can login to the Jetson TX1 with the following credentials:

+    - Login:    `ubuntu`
+    - Password: `ubuntu`

 ___

 <a name="task2"></a>